Brooks Falls: Frequently Asked Questions

 Due to the distance and required fuel, our Cessna 206 aircraft can take 4 passengers plus the pilot depending on total weight.

 10. What if my group is larger than 4 people?

-No problem… We own and operate a de Havilland Otter that can carry up to 10 passengers.
-For larger groups, we would add our Cessna 206 and if needed a third aircraft.
+No problem… We own and operate Two de Havilland Otters which combined can carry up to 20 passengers.
+For larger groups, we would add our Cessna 206 which is also on floats!